Applied Criminology

 Our team includes former justice practitioners and researchers at the cutting edge of research and evaluation in areas such as youth justice, drugs and criminal justice policy.
 The experience and contacts this brings has given us the opportunity to develop a vibrant, applied curriculum including options of study in criminal justice policy, practice and theory, as well as the opportunity to undertake a placement in a relevant organisation.
 You will also cover research methods and carry out your own research.

-Features and Benefits
+Features and benefits:

-- A varied masters degree - Designed for both students whose aims and interests are purely academic and those who wish to develop a more practice-related focus.
+- A varied masters degree - Designed both for students whose aims and interests are purely academic, and those who wish to develop a more practice-related focus.

 Information for international students